xiaojianggis/urban-analytics/lab1-introduction-configure-environment/install-anaconda.md

 ## 3. Start Jupyter Notebook and write Python code
 Now we have the required environment ready.
 Let's start the `Jupyter Notebook` and then write your Python code.

 1. Go to your terminal.
-Make sure the `geoviz` is activated. **Note**: If you still see the `base`, you need to activate it first by typing `conda activate geoviz` in the terminal.
+Make sure the `urban` is activated. **Note**: If you still see the `base`, you need to activate it first by typing `conda activate urban` in the terminal.
 If you want to go back to base, you can also deactivate it, `conda deactivate`.
 In this way, you can swich between different virtual environment, which can be created for different purposes.

 2. Start the Jupyter Notebook by typing `jupyter notebook` in the terminal.
 Then you web browser will start automatically and guide you to the notebook.
 You can then write Python code over there.